Iron Man 2: Development

 Jon Favreau said it was originally his intent to create a film trilogy for Iron Man, with Obadiah Stane (Jeff Bridges) becoming Iron Monger during the sequels.
 After a meeting between Favreau and various comic book writers, including Mark Millar, Stane became the main villain in Iron Man.
 Millar argued that the Mandarin, whom Favreau originally intended to fill that role, was too fantastical.
 Favreau concurred, deciding, "I look at Mandarin more like how in Star Wars you had the Emperor, but Darth Vader is the guy you want to see fight.
 Then you work your way to the time when lightning bolts are shooting out of the fingers and all that stuff could happen.
-But you can't have what happened in Return of the Jedi happen in A New Hope.
-You just can't do it."
+But you can't have what happened in Return of the Jedi (1983) happen in A New Hope (1977).
+You just can't do it".
 Favreau also discussed in interviews how the films' version of Mandarin "allows us to incorporate the whole pantheon of villains".
 He mentioned that S.H.I.E.L.D. would continue to have a major role.

 During development, Favreau said the film would explore Stark's alcoholism, but it would not be "the 'Demon in a Bottle' version".
 While promoting the first film, Downey stated that Stark would probably develop a drinking problem as he is unable to cope with his age, the effects of revealing he is Iron Man, and Pepper getting a boyfriend.
 Downey later clarified that the film was not a strict adaptation of the "Demon in a Bottle" storyline from the comic book series, but was instead about the "interim space" between the origin and the "Demon" story arc.
+The storyline was ultimately downplayed for the film, as studio executives were concerned with how an alcoholic Iron Man would be perceived in marketing and affect merchandise sales.
 Shane Black gave some advice on the script, and suggested to Favreau and Downey that they model Stark on J. Robert Oppenheimer, who became depressed with being "the destroyer of worlds" after working on the Manhattan Project.
 An early version for the film's story involved Justin Hammer creating different villains in addition to Whiplash, like Ghost, but the idea was discarded.
-Ghost debuted in the MCU years later in Ant-Man and the Wasp.
+Ghost debuted in the MCU years later in Ant-Man and the Wasp (2018).